 3. In determining the severity of the non-compliance or risk thereof, the Compliance Committee shall take, inter alia, the following circumstances into account, whether:

-(a) the Contractor gained a financial advantage by the breach;
+(a) the Contractor gained, or sought to gain, a financial advantage by the non-compliance;

-(b) the Contractor concealed relevant facts, provided information that is false or misleading, committed forgery of documents, engaging in corruption;
+(b) the Contractor concealed relevant facts, provided information that is false or misleading, committed forgery of documents, engaged in corruption, or attempted any of the foregoing;

-(c) Inspectors have been hindered in the exercise of their duties;
+(c) the Contractor has a history of non-compliance;

 (d) human life has been endangered;

-(e) the Contractor could foresee that its non-compliance could result in Serious Harm to the Marine Environment;
+(e) the Contractor could reasonably foresee that its non-compliance could result in Serious Harm to the Marine Environment;

-(f) imposing a financial penalty on the Contractor will likely not cause the Contractor to comply with the Exploitation Contract;

-(g) the Compliance Committee considers there is a need to deter further non-compliance by the Contractor in the specific circumstances;
+(f) the non-compliance has resulted in harmful effects to the marine environment;

-(h) the Contractor notified the Inspectors or the Compliance Committee directly about the circumstances leading to the non-compliance or the non-compliance itself, as well as the risk thereof;
+(g) the Contractor notified the Inspectors or the Compliance Committee directly about the circumstances leading to the non-compliance or the non-compliance itself, as well as the risk thereof;

-(i) the Contractor’s failure to comply with the Exploitation Contract was caused by a Force Majeure;
+(h) the Contractor’s failure to comply with the Exploitation Contract was caused by a Force Majeure;

-(j) the breach occurred in the context of a change to the Authority’s rules, regulations or procedures, and the Contractor is demonstrably taking reasonable steps, within a reasonable period, to bring its operations into conformity with the new requirements;

-(k) the Contractor took immediate steps to remedy the breach and prevent recurrence; or
+(i) the Contractor took immediate steps to remedy the non-compliance and prevent recurrence; or

-(l) the Contractor fully cooperated with and facilitated the Authority’s inspections.
+(j) the Contractor has hindered or obstructed Inspectors in the exercise of their duties or has fully cooperated with and facilitated Inspectors in the exercise of their duties.

-4. In its determination of which measures to prescribe, the Compliance Committee will apply the applicable Standard.
+4. In its determination of which measures to prescribe, the Compliance Committee will apply the applicable Standard that comprises the Compliance Strategy.